palberque/DannysDiner/README.md

         RANK() OVER (PARTITION BY s.customer_id ORDER BY order_date) AS order_rank FROM
         members mbr
-    RIGHT JOIN
+    INNER JOIN
-        sales s ON mbr.customer_id = s.customer_id -- Right join to exclude customers that are not a member LEFT JOIN
+        sales s ON mbr.customer_id = s.customer_id -- inner join to exclude customers that are not a member LEFT JOIN
         menu m ON s.product_id = m.product_id
     WHERE